 How to add a role to Discord

-To add roles, you will need to go to your servers’ settings at the top of the screen.
+To add roles, you will need to go to your servers’ settings located under your server’s name.
+Click on your server’s name and a drop-down menu will appear.

-Below the role color section, are all the functionalities a role member can have.
-Essentially, each role has specific access but carries a customized name.
-These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc. And these names come with specific functions.
+Located in the green box, are all the functionalities a role member can have.
+Each role carries customized permissions to a channel.
+And each role can have a customized name.
+These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc.

 - warning users that violate the rules